zamannoor/zamannoor.github.io/_pages/about.md

   - /about.html
 ---

-I am an Adjunct Professor in the Department of Computer Science & Engineering at UTA.
+I am a Senior Lecturer in the Department of Computer Science & Engineering at UTA.
 My research interest is in the area of distributed systems.